 - Unstructured data is everything else.
 This data type doesn’t have a predefined structure and they are usually stored as a set of files.
 The most popular unstructured data examples are text documents, photos, video, and audio files and application logs.

 AWS Kinesis service ingests data that can be generated continuously from various sources, e.g. web and mobile applications.
 It is a real-time data streaming service that can very quickly capture gigabytes of data.
 Kinesis offers the following tools:

-- Kinesis Video Streaming – a tool which can help you stream video from devices to AWS
+- Kinesis Video Streaming – a tool that can help you stream video from devices to AWS

-- Kinesis Data Streaming – a tool which can help you collect data such as IT logs, website clicks or financial transactions
+- Kinesis Data Streaming – a tool that can help you collect data such as IT logs, website clicks or financial transactions

 - Kinesis Data Firehose – a tool to load streamed data into data stores (e.g. S3, Redshift) or analytics tools

-- Kinesis Data Analytics – a tool which processes streamed data in real-time with SQL or Java
+- Kinesis Data Analytics – a tool that processes streamed data in real-time with SQL or Java

 Data loading – what is Glue?